kahst/BirdNET-Analyzer/README.md

 ## Model version update

-**V2.1, Apr 2022**
+**V2.2, Aug 2022**

-- same model architecture as V2.0
+- smaller (21.3 MB vs. 29.5 MB as FP32) and faster (1.31 vs 2.03 GFLOPs) than V2.1
-- extended 2022 training data
+- maintains same accuracy as V2.1 despite more classes
-- global selection of species (birds and non-birds) with 2,434 classes (incl.
+- global selection of species (birds and non-birds) with 3,337 classes (incl.
 10 non-event classes)

 You can find a list of previous versions here: [BirdNET-Analyzer Model Version History](https://github.com/kahst/BirdNET-Analyzer/tree/main/checkpoints)